 Proactive tree maintenance requires that trees are managed and maintained under the responsibility of an individual, department, or agency.
 Tree work is typically performed during a cycle.
 Individual tree health and form are routinely addressed during the cycle.
 When trees are planted, they are planted selectively and with purpose.
 Ultimately, proactive tree maintenance should reduce crisis situations in the urban forest, as every tree in the inventoried population is regularly visited, assessed, and maintained.
-Davey Resource Group recommends proactive tree maintenance that includes pruning cycles, inspections, and planned tree planting.
+DRG recommends proactive tree maintenance that includes pruning cycles, inspections, and planned tree planting.

-APPENDIX C SUGGESTED TREE SPECIES
+APPENDIX C RECOMMENDED SPECIES FOR FUTURE PLANTING

 Proper landscaping and tree planting are critical components of the atmosphere, livability, and ecological quality of a community's urban forest.
 The tree species listed below have been evaluated for factors such as size, disease and pest resistance, seed or fruit set, and availability.
-The following list is offered to assist city personnel in selecting appropriate tree species.
-These trees have been selected because of their aesthetic and functional characteristics and their ability to thrive in the majority of soil and climate conditions throughout Zone 5b on the USDA Plant Hardiness Zone Map.
+The following list is offered to assist all relevant community personnel in selecting appropriate tree species.
+These trees have been selected because of their aesthetic and functional characteristics and their ability to thrive in the soil and climate conditions throughout Zones 5 and 6 on the USDA Plant Hardiness Zone Map.